QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 * **asynchronous messages**

-That's a message that do not returns something (void is considered as something).
-In such case, the caller won't wait for the return and continue the execution so we will have code running in parallel of our code.
+That's a message that does not return something (void is considered as something).
+In such a case, the caller won't wait for the return and continue the execution so we will have code running in parallel of our code.

 * **self messages**

-This is a messages where the arrow is starting and ending in the same lifeline.
+This is a message where the arrow is starting and ending in the same lifeline.
 Nothing special.

 * **notes**